lzhou24/de-capstone/README.md

 ## Overview

 Daily Fantasy Sports (DFS) is a an increasingly popular way of playing fantasy sports.
 As DFS became popular, the competition became tougher.
-Howeve biggest vendors (such as Draftkings) are offering competition of non-tradition sports.
-As a league of legends fan, this project is
+However, biggest vendors (such as Draftkings) are offering competition of non-tradition sports.

 One of the best ways to improve as a player is to analyze other professional lineups.
 This project creates a pipeline that analyzes the 2021 spring split season in order to analyze the performance and lineups of top users.